PreSales & Sales Career Coaching

 Technology is always changing, with new products, updates, and innovations coming out regularly.

-You must constantly keep up with all these changes, which can be very challenging.
+You should constantly keep up with all these changes, which can be very challenging.
 For example, you may need to spend a lot of time learning something new, even outside of work hours.

 That said, adapting to technological changes can also be exciting for some, as it keeps the job dynamic.